KarlsruheMIS/LearnAndReduce/README.md

 ./generate_training_data FILE
 ```

-The program reads a metis file, generated the training data for the full graph and the reduced instance with training data on the reduced instace stored in training_data/csv.
+The program reads a metis file and then generates the training data for the full and reduced graphs.
+The training data is stored in training_data/csv.

 # Reproducing Results of the Paper